-ARTICLE VII - PROFESSIONAL STUDY COMMITTEE
+ARTICLE VII - INSTRUCTIONAL COUNCIL

-- A. There is hereby established a permanent "Professional Study Committee" (PSC) composed of six (6) members, three (3) of whom shall be teachers selected by the Association, and three (3) of whom shall be appointed by the Board. - B. The operating procedures and times for meetings shall be determined by the PSC and reflected in its minutes. - C. The PSC is empowered to appoint subcommittees composed of teachers and administrators to study and report upon any mutually agreed upon subjects. - D. All reports of the PSC or its subcommittees, including their recommendations, shall be submitted in writing to all members of the PSC.
-A progress report of all areas being studied will be submitted by March 1, to the Board and the Association. - E. Subjects for study by the PSC shall be by mutual agreement of the Board and the Association.
+- PURPOSE: The Board and Association, recognizing the need for assistance in bringing about desirable changes in teaching methods, techniques, class composition, curricula, and any other pertinent phases of the instructional program, hereby establishes an INSTRUCTIONAL COUNCIL.
+This Council is to provide consultation with, and recommendations to the Board of Education for needed improvements in the instructional program. - A. The INSTRUCTIONAL COUNCIL (IC) shall consist of four (4) members appointed by the Board and seven (7) selected by the Association. - B. The operating procedures and times for meetings shall be determined by the IC and reflected in its minutes. - C. The IC is empowered to appoint subcommittees of teachers and administrators to study and report upon any mutually agreed upon subjects. - D. All reports of the IC or its subcommittees, including recommendations shall be submitted in writing to all members of the IC.
+A budget request for needed financial support of any study area will be submitted for Board action on or before October 1, 1968.
+A progress report of all areas being studied will be submitted to the Board and Association by March 1, 1969. - E. The IC will give priority to studies concerning the following topics: - 1.
+Class size - 2.
+Twelve months school program - 3.
+Examination of the existing system-wide curriculum committee organization - F. The parties agree that the IC and its subcommittees serve in an advisory capacity only, and that the failure of the Board to place any of its recommendations in effect shall not constitute the basis for a grievance. - G. The clerical expenses of the IC, and its subcommittees, and other necessary expenses as shown in the budget request (D) shall be borne by the Board.

-Examples of subjects for study:

-- 1. Disciplinary action

-- 2. Evaluation of teachers

-- 3. Development of curriculum

-- 4. Pupil-teacher ratio

-- 5. In-service workshop training

-- 6. The 12-month school program

-- F. The parties agree that the PSC and its subcommittees serve in an advisory capacity only, and that the failure of the Board to place any of its recommendations in effect shall not constitute the basis for a grievance.

-- G. The clerical expenses of the PSC and its subcommittees shall be borne by the Board.